tfpauly/per-app-networking-considerations/draft-per-app-networking-considerations.md

 # Mitigating implications via traffic categories

-Many of these implications can be mitigated If the mechanism to request a different class of service specifies general categories of traffic instead of particular application.
+Many of these implications can be mitigated if the mechanism to request different treatment of a service specifies a general category of traffic instead of a particular application.

-TODO: fill in
+Categories of traffic need to be sufficiently broad to not identify individual applications, and should be general enough that details about a user cannot be inferred merely by use of the category.

+Consider the example a network that wants to provide differentiated service for a role-playing game application that can take advantage of a low-latency path.
+Several levels of categories could be defined.
+The following list shows some examples, in order of decreasing specificity:

+1. Role-playing game
+2. Game
+3. Real-time/low-latency

+The first category would not be an appropriate choice due to the privacy implications of identifying what kind of game a user plays.
+The second category is preferable, but the third is best since it defines a way to treat the traffic without identifying anything about the content of the application.

+Some use cases for traffic differentiation might need other kinds of categories.
+For example, zero-rated applications could use categories based on payment tiers and rate-limiting.

 # User experience considerations

 Privacy and neutrality concerns can be mitigated if the host’s user is informed that particular applications are seeking or designated for particular treatment and consents to it.
 In order for consent to be meaningful, the user should be presented with a message that they understand.
 It may be difficult to balance the goal of providing complete and accurate information with the goal of ensuring that the user understands the implications.

-TODO: this text needs to be improved.
+[comment]: # (TODO: this text needs to be improved)

 # API considerations

 It is desirable to provide an API layer that is not tied to specific network technologies (e.g., URSP, VPN, etc.).
-PVDs could provide a useful layer of abstraction.
+Having applications select a specific Provisioning Domain (PvD) could provide a useful layer of abstraction, as described in {{?I-D.ietf-taps-interface}}.

-TODO: add text
+[comment]: # (TODO: add text)

 Any API should not involve revealing an application or user identity to the network via metadata without network authentication.
 Instead, the API should allow a given setting to be conditional on the identity of the network.
 For example, an application should express “use the zero-rated service for my app when on a particular carrier network”, instead of blindly saying “this is my application identifier”.